krasnoludkolo/haste/README.md

 In a few applications I was struggling with time aspect during tests.
-It's not hard to write some kind of proxy or mocks to provide a proper date but it is annoying to write then every time.
+It's not hard to write some kind of proxy or mocks to provide a proper date but it is annoying to write them every time.
 Here comes the idea to create an open source library to help write tests based on the passage of time and also to help write more testable systems.
 ## Features

 ### TL;DR
-<i>Haste</i> provides following `TimeService` interface
+<i>Haste</i> provides the following `TimeService` interface
 ```java
 public interface TimeService {
     LocalDateTime now();